 - Total carbohydrate intake was not associated with greater breast cancer risk, but high carbohydrate from high GI foods was

-- Increased risk associated with high GL was confined to women who were premenopausal and in women with normal body mass index.
+- Increased risk associated with high GL was confined to women who were pre-menopausal and in women with normal BMI.

 A high-GL diet may increase the risk of breast cancer in Italian women.
-The effect is particularly evident in premenopausal women and those with body mass index over 25kg/m2.
+The effect is particularly evident in pre-menopausal women and those with BMI over 25kg/m2.

 Research Design and Implementation Criteria Checklist: Primary Research

 |1.||Would implementing the studied intervention or procedure (if found successful) result in improved outcomes for the patients/clients/population group?
 (Not Applicable for some epidemiological studies)|

 |2.||Did the authors study an outcome (dependent variable) or topic that the patients/clients/population group would care about?|

 |3.||Is the focus of the intervention or procedure (independent variable) or topic of study a common issue of concern to nutrition or dietetics practice?|